koorchik/node-mole-rpc/README.md

 # mole-rpc
 Tiny transport agnostic JSON-RPC 2.0 client and server which can work both in NodeJs, Browser, Electron etc

+IMPORTANT: Library is in active development till version 1.0.
+API changes are possible.

 ## Table of contents

 - [Features](#features)